Welcome to Rustic Pathways in Australia!

 We custom design our Journeys to meet your school’s requirements, so please contact us to discuss the type of experience you are looking for.
 As a general guide, here are some of the potential elements of your Journey through Australia:

-Rustic Pathways has strong community service initiatives in throughout Australia.
+Rustic Pathways has strong community service initiatives throughout Australia.
 We support rural schools, assist with special-needs learning programs and promote environmental conservation.
 While many of the service programs offered by Rustic Pathways are located internationally, we recognise the strong need to encourage Aussie kids to become more actively involved within their local communities.
 We are currently developing new and exciting volunteer projects within Australia.
 Some of our service projects that you could support include:

-Remote Aboriginal Community: Social, education and infrastructure projects in remote aboriginal communities and schools across North-western Australia.
+Working in Indigenous Communities: Social, education and infrastructure projects in remote aboriginal communities and schools across North-western Australia.

 Save the Children – Youth Hub: Help to run sports and cross-cultural engagement programs for indigenous kids at a youth centre.

 Primary Schools and Education Exchange: Supporting children with their core subjects, and providing cross cultural education and relationships.

 Aged Care Facilities: Providing social interaction for elderly residents which enhances their fine motor skills, while also providing cross generational relationships.

 Environmental Conservation: Participating in a local beach clean-up, assisting local volunteers with the maintenance of national parks and community bushland.

 The Shack: Support people in the local community who may be experiencing homelessness, domestic violence or drug and alcohol abuse by cooking nutritious meals and running games and activities with local children.